6 good reasons to wear linen

 - Linen is elegant in all circumstances

-In addition to letting you breathe thanks to the ventilation of the fibers, it does not let you down when it is really hot.
-It absorbs moisture and leaves no streaks.
+In addition to letting you breathe thanks to the aeration of the fibers, it doesn't let you down when it's really hot.
+It absorbs moisture and doesn't leave sweat stains.

 - Linen is beautiful

-Before even talking about the fabric, the plant itself is aesthetic.
-The flax flowers are all delicate and of an exquisite blue-violet that evokes the sky and the sea.
+Even before talking about the fabric, the plant itself is aesthetic.
+Linen flowers are all delicate and of an exquisite blue-violet that evokes the sky and the sea.
 Here we see them looking cute on their green carpet.

-Besides, you have certainly already passed in front of a field of flax: France is the world's largest producer of flax.
-About 60 farmers grow it to supply the 10,000 or so companies spread across the European Union.
+By the way, you have certainly already passed by a linen field: France is the world's leading producer of linen.
+About 60 farmers cultivate it to supply some 10,000 companies spread across the European Union.

-But not only in the landscape of course: the texture of the linen fabric is similar to canvas; well cut, it is very elegant because of its structured suppleness.
+But not only in the landscape obviously: the texture of linen fabric resembles canvas; well cut, it is very elegant due to its structured suppleness.

-The 17 sails of the Hermione, the frigate of Liberty, are in linen, that is to say!
+The 17 sails of the Hermione, the frigate of Liberty, are made of linen canvas, that's saying something!

-This is the ship on which the Marquis de Lafayette embarked in 1779 to support the insurgents during the United States War of Independence, and which was rebuilt from scratch in Rochefort from 1996.
+It is the ship on which the Marquis de Lafayette embarked in 1779 to support the insurgents during the United States War of Independence, and which was completely rebuilt in Rochefort starting in 1996.

 Photo credit: lecourriercauchois

-...We also find it on the other side of the Mediterranean: the Egyptian mummies have come down to us thanks to the solidity and resistance to wear and tear of this textile... it preserves.
+...We also find it on the other side of the Mediterranean: Egyptian mummies have reached us thanks to the strength and wear resistance of this textile… it preserves.

-We'll tell you more about the history of linen in a future episode...
+We'll tell you more about the history of linen in an upcoming episode…